Reno Wilmots

-Reno Johan C. Wilmots (born 16 March 1997) is a Belgian footballer who currently plays in Slovenia for Triglav.
-His father is Marc Wilmots, former trainer of Belgium's national football team.
+Reno Johan C. Wilmots (born 16 March 1997) is a Belgian footballer who plays for Challenger Pro League club RFC Liège.
+His father is Marc Wilmots, former manager of Belgium's national football team and his younger brother is Marten Wilmots, former footballer.

 Club career

 On 29 August 2018, he joined Serie B club Carpi, signing a two-year contract with an additional one-year extension option.

 On 13 August 2019, he moved to Bisceglie.

 On 13 January 2020, Reno and his brother Marten Wilmots signed with Slovenian club Triglav.

+On 17 June 2023, Wilmots signed a two-year contract with RFC Liège.

+In 2024, Wilmots joined with Patro Eisden.

+On 13 August 2025, Wilmots returned to RFC Liège, signing a two-year contract.